As we continue to dive deep into the worlds of Agile and Scrum, the next topic we’d like to cover is sprint planning meetings.

 Estimation takes time and effort, so people sometimes disregard it.
 Estimation should not be downplayed though, and here are the top-3 reasons why every Scrum project has to allocate time for it:

 - Without estimation, we will not have an idea about the suggested duration of work, the sprint, and the project as a whole.
-As the project is time-bound and a shippable increment is expected at the end of the sprint, estimation allows the team to fulfill their obligations and keep their stakeholders happy.
+As the project is time-bound and a shippable increment is expected at the end of the sprint, estimation allows the team to fill in their daily planner app adequately, fulfill their obligations and keep their stakeholders happy.
+They can use free schedule maker for that.

 - It allows us to qualify and clarify the user stories that we are intending to work on.
 Dropping the big tasks down into smaller ones, identifying dependencies, – all that makes us more aware of the actual job.